UnivaCorporation/unisight-visualizations/prometheus/unisight-data-bridge/README.md

 # Design

-This applicaiton contains two independent WSGI applicaitons that are merged into one via WSGI application dispatching.
+This application contains two independent WSGI applications that are merged into one via WSGI application dispatching.
 Each application is responsible for a given set of metrics.
 The `simplejson` app exposes scraped metrics via an Flask application meeting the needs of the SimpleJSON Grafana Datasource plugin.
 The